 Under the First Amendment, the government cannot restrict people from speaking publicly.
 This means that public officials cannot block people on social media.
 There has been debate about whether this tactic is ethical or legal, as social media is considered a public forum.

 - To deal with trolls, have supporters report inappropriate posts.
 In other cases, try to move discussions to direct or private messages.
-Keep in mind that anything you say, private or not, can be captured and reposted elsewhere.

 - Try to be kind and respectful to those who disagree, even when it’s difficult.